 To comply with State and Federal regulations, the Mohawk Valley Water Authority (MVWA) will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-All Federal and New York State Drinking Water Standards were met.
-This report provides an overview of last year's (2021) water quality.
+MVWA had a violation of the Stage 2 Disinfection Biproducts Rule in 2022 at one site near the former county airport in Oriskany in May and August of 2022.
+This report provides an overview of last year's (2022) water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State and Federal standards.